VildeBruhn/vildebruhn.github.io/day1/adequacy.md

 $summary
            estimate  min.sim max.sim p-value result
-auto.corr    -0.318 -0.74014  0.4842   0.506 PASSED
+auto.corr    -0.318 -0.80022 0.41149   0.538 PASSED
-runs.test   1.09003 -2.37144 3.55835   0.624 PASSED
+runs.test   1.09003 -2.97359 3.34277   0.606 PASSED
-slope.test  0.01199 -0.01997 0.04383   0.526 PASSED
+slope.test  0.01199  -0.0172  0.0383   0.552 PASSED
 ```

-The first part of the output summarizes the number of bootstrap replications (the number of simulated data sets) used for assessing model adequacy and the confidence level.
+The first part of the output summarizes the number of bootstrap replications (the number of simulated datasets) used for assessing model adequacy and the confidence level.
 1000 replications and a confidence level of 0.95 are the default settings, but both can be defined by the user when running the `fit3adequacy.RW` function.

 The second part of the output contains information on the results of the adequacy tests.
 The first column names the adequacy tests.
 The second column gives the test statistic computed on the real data.
 From the second column, we see that the autocorrelation is calculated to be negative and the slope test (which is the least-squares slope of how the (detrended) data changes with time) is positive.